 Although the research in Canada only shows a correlation (i.e. not a causation), it does provide the specific statistics on a jurisdiction that abolished capital punishment – which was posed as part of this question.
 It is noteworthy that while Canada has uniform criminal laws across the country, its social policies are diverse as between its provinces, and yet the abolition of capital punishment lowered murder rates across the country.

-To assuage any concerns that Amnesty International could be perceived to be biased, here's another reference, from John Lamperti, a professor of mathematics at Darthmouth College, entitled “Does Capital Punishment Deter Murder?
+Here is another reference, from John Lamperti, a professor of mathematics at Darthmouth College, entitled “Does Capital Punishment Deter Murder?
 A brief look at the evidence”, which seems to review most of the knowledge on the topic in the United States, and concludes:

 Those who defend the deterrent value of the death penalty offer little systematic research to support their view.
 Instead, they rely on an intuitive feeling that capital punishment should be uniquely effective.
 When the available evidence doesn't support that conclusion, they argue that the evidence is imperfect.
 It is.
 But if there were any substantial net deterrent effect from capital punishment under modern U.S. conditions, the studies we have surveyed should clearly reveal it.
 They do not.